If you’re looking for a new cell phone plan, you may have come across Consumer Cellular and its affordable prices.

 Consumer Cellular has almost three times as much 5G coverage as Verizon does.

-You can find 5G coverage on Consumer Cellular across 31% of the U.S., while Verizon’s 5G network covers just 12% of the U.S.
+You can find 5G coverage on Consumer Cellular across 41.4% of the U.S. Verizon’s 5G network covers just 14.7% of the U.S.

-See our Verizon coverage map for more information about Verizon coverage in your area.
+See our Verizon coverage map for more information about Verizon coverage and data speeds in your area.

 Consumer Cellular has better coverage than T-Mobile.